 - The funding will be used to diminish the difference between the achievement of targeted pupils and their peers; - No pupils are disadvantaged.
-All pupils will have access to key learning and vocabulary for all lessons; - As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for the funding; - The additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives; - All staff are aware of entitled pupils, ensuring positive outcomes for all; - Entitled pupils are treated equally and as favourably as others; - The additional funding is used suitably to address the challenges faced by pupils entitled to recovery premium; - Through effective use of this additional funding, the school is fully committed to ensuring that the individual needs of each entitled pupil are met; - As a result of the additional funding, entitled pupils will make better progress and achieve higher standards in all areas of the curriculum, including individual personal development and emotional wellbeing.
+All pupils will have access to key learning and vocabulary for all lessons; - As far as its powers allow, the school will use the additional funding to address any underlying inequalities between children eligible for the funding: - The additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives; - All staff are aware of entitled pupils, ensuring positive outcomes for all: - Entitled pupils are treated equally and as favourably as others; - Through effective use of this additional funding, the school is fully committed to ensuring that the individual needs of each entitled pupil are met; - As a result of the additional funding, entitled pupils will make better progress and achieve higher standards in all areas of the curriculum, including individual personal development and emotional wellbeing.